openkraken/website/docs/guide/basic/difference-to-web.en-US.md

 document.body.appendChild(root);
 ```

 Compared to HTML, JS has more flexible features.
-Since the standard DOM API is implemented, you can use most of the excellent front-end frameworks in the front-end community, such as Vue, Rax, React, etc., for details, please refer to [Development Document](/en-US/guide).
+Due to the implementation of the standard DOM API, you can use most of the excellent front-end frameworks in the front-end community, such as Vue, Rax, React, etc., for details, please refer to [Development Document](/en-US/guide).

 ## Limited CSS support